Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

-- In Enter the amount of space to shrink in MB: enter enough for 2K and XP.
+- In Enter the amount of space to shrink in MB: enter enough for new Win7.

-- Click the Shrink button (it may take some time!).
+- Click the Shrink button (it may take some time to complete!).

 If Shrink does not give you sufficient Unallocated space, read Shrink the Windows 7 or Windows Vista Partition for instructions on how to complete this task successfully.
 Then return here.